 - Use tactics to beat others on pricing

-While a startup may not enjoy these benefits, it still can:
+While a startup may not enjoy these benefits, it can still:

-- Be more customer oriented because of their small extent
+- Be more customer-oriented because of their small size

 - Stay on the edge of the market with no problem

-- Adjust to the drastic changes brought up in the market
+- Adjust to the drastic changes that emerge in the market

 You can grow in many ways considering these advantages over the bigger companies.